zephyrproject-rtos/zephyr/samples/drivers/CAN/README.rst

 standalone testing.

 The sample can be built and executed on boards supporting CAN.
-The LED output pin is defined in the board's device tre.
+The LED output pin is defined in the board's device tree.

 Sample output
 =============